 Here’s the spinach and bacon mozzarella frittata, turkey sausage and roasted potatoes.

 This brings us to the end of my first ever business class flight.
-My favourite thing on this flight was easily the lie flat bed and being able to get a comfortable night’s sleep.
+My favourite thing of EVA Air’s business class product was easily the lie flat bed and being able to get a comfortable night’s sleep.
 There were so many things here and there combined that continue to make EVA Air my favourite airline.
 The hot towels before and after meals were always such a good refresher to have.
 Airline meals which actually taste good!
 The huge in flight entertainment screen and noise cancelling headphones.
 The slippers and soft pajamas to make the almost 16-hour flight comfortable.
 The amenity kit as a souvenir of the experience.
 This was just the beginning as my trip had a few more business class flights and those reviews are coming soon.

 In case you’re curious, here’s the final flight path.
 Now check out the Emirates A380 First Class Dubai to Toronto review to see how it compares.